Methuen Child Support Attorneys

 At DiBella Law Offices, P.C., we represent parents obligated to pay child support as well as those entitled to receive it.
 Led by an experienced Methuen family lawyer with nearly two decades of experience, we believe strongly that parents have a duty to support their children.
 When they do not, we can pursue child support enforcement proceedings as appropriate.

 If you would like to discuss matters of child support with our lawyer, we have three office locations - Burlington, Methuen, and Boston.

 The paying parent will be required to make regularly ordered payments.
 Failure to make court-ordered child support payments exposes the noncustodial parent to significant penalties.
 Child support may be entered during or after a divorce.
 Either parent may be ordered to pay support depending on how custody is arranged.
 The amount of child support is determined after the needs of the child and the parent’s income are assessed through the use of state-specific guidelines.

-We look forward to meeting with you for a free consultation to discuss matters of child support.
+We look forward to meeting with you for a free consultation to discuss your Boston child support matters.
 Call us at (978) 327-5140 today to make an appointment.

 - How Can Child Support Orders Be Changed?